-- 1. The validity period of interim examinations passed and exemption from interim examinations is unlimited, unless otherwise specified in Section B1. - 2.
-The validity period of a partial examination is limited to the academic year in which it was sat or until the end of the unit of study concerned, as stipulated for the relevant unit of study in Section B1.
+- 1. The validity period of examinations passed and exemption from examinations is unlimited, unless otherwise specified in Section B1. - 2.
+The validity period of a partial examination is limited to the academic year in which it was sat or until the end of the unit of education concerned, as stipulated for the relevant unit of education in Section B1.
+In exceptional circumstances, an examiner may deviate from this; this must be stated on Canvas at the start of the unit of education.